pawKer/nft-rarity-sniping-fe/README.md

 ## 📦 Deployment

-Deployed on Heroku via Github.
-The repo also contains setup to run on a VM on Docker.
+The repo also contains setup to run with Docker.